Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 ### NVIDIA GPUs
 - Use **DLSS**
-- Try lower presets like:
+- To maximize performance, experiment with lower presets like:
   - Balanced
   - Performance

+I personally use a 5090, with the Nvidia App DLSS Preset M, and in-game DLSS Preset on Ultra Quality or DLAA.

 ---